Frequently Asked Questions

-Grants are awarded in the fall.
-The 2019 applications are due on October 28th.
+Grants will be awarded in October this year.
+The 2020 applications are due on October 2nd.

-Awards range from $90 - $1,000.
-The average grant size is approximately $700.
+This year, the maximum grant award is $500.
 MFEE awards partial funding in many cases.

 What is expected of me if I am awarded a grant?

 At the end of the project, grantees complete an evaluation survey and supply MFEE with photos, student testimonials, or short videos to document the project.

 The Montclair Fund for Educational Excellence (MFEE) recognizes that Montclair Public School faculty are continuing to adapt to the virtual landscape and that many are identifying innovative resources to enhance their remote teaching.
 The fall 2020 Educational Excellence grants will fund proposals that:

 - boost and enliven remote learning

 - engage and support parents as learning partners

 - teach students time management and organizational skills to work more independently at home